Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #<=>}

 expr1 <=> expr2
-:   Returns same result as the EQUAL(=) operator for non-null operands, but returns true if both are null, false if one of the them is null.
+:   Returns same result as the EQUAL(=) operator for nonnull operands, but returns true if both are null, false if one of the them is null.

 :   **Arguments**